 Hive vs. Basecamp:

-While compared with Basecamp, Hive management features include kanban boards, analytics reporting, Gantt Chart, single dashboard view combining all projects, request forms and time tracking.
+While comparing this project management solution with Basecamp, Hive management features include kanban board, analytics reporting and insights, resource management, Gantt Charts, single dashboard view combining all projects, request forms and time tracking.

 Hive Price Plans:

 Hive price plans are pretty straight-forward, they mention one plan available at $12/user/month billed annually, or $16 billed monthly.
-If you have more than 20 users you need to talk to their sales team.
+If you have more than 20 users you need to talk to their team for their quotes.

 Features of Wrike are worth mentioning here are: